Introduction & Overview

 Both the EASA IR and EASA CB-IR lead to exactly the same privileges (and license entry).

 Namely: “IR”.
-The difference between a CB-IR and IR course lies in how your training course looks like, not what rating you attain.
+The difference between a CB-IR and IR lies in how your training course looks like, not what rating and privileges you attain.

-Therefore the correct definition according to EASA of CB-IR is actually “Competency-based training COURSE for Instrument Rating”.
+It’s important to emphasize that the correct definition according EASA of CB-IR is “Competency-based training Course for Instrument Rating”.

-Any rumors floating around of “CB-IR” license entries, higher approach minima etc.. are FALSE.
+Any rumors floating around of “CB-IR” license entries and reduced privileges compared to an IR course such as higher approach minima etc. are FALSE.

-The advantage of the CB-IR is, especially for the practical flying training, it can be done around your personal, operational and financial priorities.
+The advantage of the CB-IR is, especially for the practical flying training, that it can be done around your personal, operational and financial priorities.
 In other words, you can train and focus on those elements and flights that you intend to do once you have the IR, and keep it within a more reasonable budget if necessary.
+It is flexible and builds on your competence and previous experience (e.g. if you already hold a third country ICAO compliant IR, previous experience is credited).

 - At least a EASA PPL